Peer Career Advisor Program

 - Create marketing and educational content for University Career Services

 Peer Career Mentors (graduate)

 Peer Career Mentors (PCMs) aid in the hiring and training of all new PCAs and coach them throughout the year.
-PCMs also meet with students and alumni during walk-in hours and work closely with career staff to manage the PCA Program.
+PCMs also meet with students and alumni during drop-in hours and work closely with career staff to manage the PCA Program.

 To Apply, log into jobs.gmu.edu search for "Peer Career Mentor”.
 This position is 29 hours a week and the pay is $15 an hour.

 Applicants must be available to work during University Career Services drop-in hours.

 - Opportunity to shape a peer advising program